pdolezal/net.yetamine.lang/README.md

 // Let's make a map which binds a supplier to get/make default values final FluentMap<String, List<String>> m = FluentMap.adapt(new HashMap<>(), ArrayList::new);

-// The 'let' method inserts the default provided by the supplier for missing
+// The 'supply' method inserts the default provided by the supplier for missing
-// values and returns the value, so that can be processed then m.let("titles").addAll(Arrays.asList("Mr.", "Ms.", "Mrs.", "Miss"));
+// values and returns the value, so that can be processed then m.supply("titles").addAll(Arrays.asList("Mr.", "Ms.", "Mrs.", "Miss"));

-// Another overload of the 'let' method accepts a function for initializing the
+// A companion of the 'supply' method accepts a function for initializing the
 // newly added default values and it supports chaining, so that you can do this
-// (here using yet FluentCollection as a fluent adapter for the map's values): m.let("colors", (k, l) -> FluentCollection.adapt(l).includeMore("red", "green", "blue"));
+// (here using yet FluentCollection as a fluent adapter for the map's values): m.make("colors", (k, l) -> FluentCollection.adapt(l).includeMore("red", "green", "blue"));

 // Here we have:
 // {titles=[Mr., Ms., Mrs., Miss], colors=[red, green, blue]}